Mittin-Singh/LendingCaseStudy-/README.md

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->

 ## Acknowledgements

-- This project was inspired by live session of upGrad on EDA by [Aditya Bhattacharya](https://www.linkedin.com/in/aditya-bhattacharya-b59155b6/)
 - UpGrad tutorials on Exploratory Data Analysis (EDA) on the learning platform

 ## Collaborators